-And not all of them were actually members of the Nazi party, as was Dr Hans Asperger an Austrian Doctor.
-He is best known for his early studies on mental disorders, especially in children,and especially children with Autism.
+And not all of them were members of the Nazi party, as was Dr Hans Asperger, an Austrian doctor.
+He is best known for his early studies on mental disorders, especially in children and especially children with autism.

-In a questionnaire from October 1940, Hans Asperger registered several memberships in organizations affiliated with the Nazi Party.
-However, he did not join the Nazi party itself.
+In a questionnaire from October 1940, Hans Asperger registered several memberships in Nazi-affiliated associations.
+However, he did not join the Nazi party.

-Asperger was a scientist who allied himself so closely with the Nazi ideology that he regularly referred children to the Am Spiegelgrund clinic, which was set up as a collecting point for children who failed to conform to the regime’s criteria of “worthy to live”.
-Nearly 800 children died at the clinic between 1940 and 1945, many of whom were murdered under the notorious child “euthanasia” scheme.
+Asperger was a scientist who aligned himself so closely with the Nazi ideology that he regularly referred children to the Am Spiegelgrund Clinic, which was set up as a collecting point for children who failed to conform to the regime’s criteria of worthy to live.
+Nearly 800 children died at the clinic between 1940 and 1945, many of whom were murdered under the notorious child euthanasia scheme.

 Hundreds were either drugged or gassed to death from 1940 to 1945.
-Even the children authorised for “treatment” were not killed immediately as a rule, but were used, sometimes for months, in scientific research.
+Even the children authorised for treatment were not killed immediately as a rule, but were used, sometimes for months, in scientific research.

-Among Czech’s findings is a photo of the distraught face of Herta Schreiber, who suffered from encephalitis and died of pneumonia three months after her admittance to Spiegelgrund, on Asperger’s orders, a day after her third birthday.
+Among Czech’s findings is a photo of the distraught face of Herta Schreiber, who died of pneumonia three months after her admittance to Spiegelgrund, on Asperger’s orders, a day after her third birthday.
 She had suffered from encephalitis.
 Encephalitis is a swelling of the brain and can be caused by infection or an allergic reaction.
-Assessed in late June 1941, the young girl suffered from ‘severe personality disorder, idiocy and seizures.
+Assessed in late June 1941, the young girl suffered from a severe personality disorder, idiocy and seizures.
 Asperger added, “She must be an unbearable burden to her mother,” and then recommended permanent placement at Spiegelgrund.

 Herta was admitted to Spiegelgrund on 1 July 1941.

-On 8 August, she was reported to the ‘Reich Committee for the Scientific Registration of Serious Hereditary and Congenital Illnesses’, the secret organisation behind child ‘euthanasia.’With zero chance of recovery and no shortened life expectancy, she was recommended for the program and the euthanasia ‘experts’ viewed this as an unacceptable combination.
-On 2 September, a day after her third birthday, Herta died of ‘pneumonia’, the most common cause of death at Spiegelgrund.
-A specimen of her brain was found in a preparation jar in the basement of the clinic in the 1990s and buried in 2002.
+On 8 August, she was reported to the Reich Committee for the Scientific Registration of Serious Hereditary and Congenital Illnesses, the secret organisation behind child euthanasia.
+With zero chance of recovery and no shortened life expectancy, she was recommended for the program and the euthanasia experts viewed this as an unacceptable combination.
+On 2 September, a day after her third birthday, Herta died of pneumonia, the most common cause of death at Spiegelgrund.
+A specimen of her brain was found in a preparation jar in the clinic’s basement in the 1990s and buried in 2002.

-There was no evidence that Asperger deliberately targeted for euthanasia the patients with distinct psychological characteristics he had called “autistic psychopaths”, under the diagnosis for which he became famous, said Czech.
+“There was no evidence that Asperger deliberately targeted euthanasia for the patients with distinct psychological characteristics he had labelled autistic psychopaths, under the diagnosis for which he became famous,” said Czech.
 But his diagnoses proved burdensome for many of his patients, even years after the collapse of the Nazi regime.
 Asperger continued working as a doctor for more than three decades.

-The term Asperger syndrome first came up in London in 1981, by Dr Lorna Wing, , She and other scientists, clinicians, and the broader autism community, were unaware of Hans Asperger’s close alliance with, and support of, the Nazi programme of compulsory sterilisation and euthanasia.
+The term Asperger Syndrome first came up in London in 1981, by Dr Lorna Wing.
+She and other scientists, clinicians, and the broader autism community, were unaware of Hans Asperger’s close alliance with, and support of, the Nazi programme of compulsory sterilisation and euthanasia.

-(Hans Asperger (front row, right) with his medical colleagues in Vienna in 1933.
+Hans Asperger (front row, right) with his medical colleagues in Vienna in 1933.
 Photograph: Medical University of Vienna/Josephinum)